 About the Eileen Coly Grant for Research

-The Eileen Coly Grant for Research of $5,000 was awarded annually through 2008.
-Due to the financial downturn, the Coly Grant will not be offered for the forseeable future.
-The Grant was conceived in the name of Parapsychology Foundation’s second and current President on the occasion of her 90th birthday, the Eileen Coly Grant for Research recognizes Mrs. Coly’s life-long dedication to research in the science of parapsychology.
+The Grant was conceived in the name of Parapsychology Foundation’s second President on the occasion of her 90th birthday, recognizing Mrs. Coly’s life-long dedication to research in the science of parapsychology.

 When it was being offered, the grant was available for universities, laboratories, scientists, scholars, clinicians, and individuals.
 Proposals for experimental research, field investigations, questionnaire or survey research, bibliographic or historical research, discourse or other textual research, and/or for clinical or medical case studies or clinical trials were eligible.
 Individuals who have received PF scholarships, awards or research grants in the past were also eligible to apply.